radhikasaini6/Continuous-Surface-Modeling/README.md

 # Continuous Surface Modeling

-An ArcGIS Pro toolbox and Python script for generating a continuous gradient raster from polygon features using user-specified polygon values, with optional point features to locally influence the resulting surface.
+An ArcGIS Pro toolbox and Python script for generating a continuous gradient raster from polygon features using user-specified polygon values, with optional point features to locally influence the resulting raster.

 ## Overview